Skip to Content

 OEM Plans

 Adams County Government is committed to providing a website that is accessible to the widest possible audience and advancing technology accessibility in all our county information and communication technology (“ICT”).
-We are actively working to increase the accessibility and usability of our ICT in accordance with Colorado Laws For Persons With Disabilities, HB 21-1110, as amended, and the rules promulgated by the Office of Information Technology of the State of Colorado.
-To view our accessibility statement, please click here.
+We are actively working to increase the accessibility and usability of our ICT in accordance with Colorado Laws For Persons With Disabilities, HB 21-1110, as amended, and the Rules promulgated by the Office of Information Technology of the State of Colorado, 8 CCR 1501-11.
+Documents which are exclusively for reference, research, or recordkeeping and which are not altered after their creation are archived content under the Rules.
+If an accessible version of any County document is needed, please let us know.
+To view our accessibility statement for more information, please click here.

 Disaster Management Plan (DMP)